- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 It's also a good time to revisit your communication strategies during remote working.

-Supporting mental health and wellbeing of pupils and staff is a priority for schools.
+Supporting mental health and wellbeing of pupils and staff is a priority.
 Are you ready to spot the signs that pupils may be struggling?
+What are you doing to build resilience?
+And what are your strategies for supporting staff on their return to school?

 Advisers on our Wellbeing Award for Schools have distilled their experiences with schools over recent months into an eight step downloadable framework for supporting emotional wellbeing during and after lockdown.